delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 I chose the social media site Reddit since it is free to make an account, and it has been around for fifteen years.
 Also, just under 30 million Americans are on Reddit; the user base skews towards Americans.

 I scraped the Top 1000 posts of all time from the target forums, where “top” status is determined by number of upvotes.
-Therefore, the Top 1000 posts data for R/Jobs is a record of the top 1000 most liked posts since the inception of the forum in 2008.
+Therefore, the Top 1000 posts data for R/Jobs is a record of the top thousand most liked posts since the inception of the forum in 2008.

 The scraping itself was done using PRAW, a Python Reddit API wrapper [documentation]( https://praw.readthedocs.io/en/latest/).
 The results of the data cleaning can be found in the `data` folder, as well as the `data_analysis` folder.
 The full data are in the form of .csv’s in the ‘data’ folder, for the interested reader.